dnsimple/chef-pdns/README.md

 ## Usage

-Combine the different resources in order to install, configure and manage your PowerDNS instances.
+Combine the different resources in order to install, configure, and manage your PowerDNS instances.
 This is a list of resouces that can be used:

   | Resource                            | Functionality                                     |
   |-------------------------------------|---------------------------------------------------|